 Some jobs require that you have a license.
-Licenses are issued by states, and the rules vary from state to state.
+Licenses are issued by states, and the qualifications for licensure can vary from state to state.
 You usually need a combination of experience and training to obtain a license, and you often have to take a test and pay a fee.
 Examples of fields that often require licenses are:

 - Health care careers, such as dental assistants and emergency medical technicians (EMT)

 - Jobs in the trades, such as plumbers, electricians, and building contractors

 - Jobs that provide personal care such as barbers and cosmetologists